api-platform/docs/laravel/index.md

 <!-- * benefits from native HTTP cache (with automatic invalidation) -->
 * boost your app with [Octane](https://laravel.com/docs/octane) and [FrankenPHP](https://frankenphp.dev) (the default Octane engine, also created by Kévin)
 * [decouple your API from your models](../core/state-providers.md) and implement patterns such as CQRS
-* test your API using convenient ad-hoc assertions that works with Pest and PHPUnit
+* test your API using convenient ad-hoc assertions that work with Pest and PHPUnit

 Let's discover how to use API Platform with Laravel!